15 Things to do in Ghent, Belgium (with hidden gems)

 If you’re planning a trip to Belgium, Ghent should be on your list of must-visit cities.
 This charming city offers a delightful mix of medieval architecture, vibrant culture, and mouth-watering cuisine.
-Whether you’re a history buff, an art lover, or just someone looking to enjoy some Belgian waffles, Ghent has something for you.
-So let’s get into this list of 10 things to do in Ghent, Belgium!
+Ghent is perfect for history buffs, art lovers, or just people looking to enjoy a good Belgian waffle.
+So let’s get into this list of 15 things to do in Ghent, Belgium!

 Hi!
 I’m Anya, founder of the travel blog Stop Going to Paris which focuses on underrated cities in Europe.
 I’m a passionate traveler but above all, a passionate adventurer always looking for the hidden gems that deserve more love.